ralna/free-form-sas-inversion/README.md

 - [Cylinder](https://www.sasview.org/docs/user/models/cylinder.html)
 - [Ellipsoid](https://www.sasview.org/docs/user/models/ellipsoid.html)

-The intention is that these will be replaced by the form factors provided by SASView in due course.

 ### Structure Factors
 The structure factor $S(q)$ describes inter-particle interactions in a sample, complementing the single-particle form factor $P(q)$ to determine the total scattering intensity via
 ```math